Christmas in Barcelona: you can't imagine all the surprises there are in store

 The Kings of the Orient: a magical celebration

 The most eagerly awaited day (or rather, night) for all the boys and girls is Twelfth Night when the Kings of the Orient come to town.
-The city looks dazzling on the evening of 5th January when it welcomes their majesties who parade through the streets accompanied by lavishly decorated floats with musical parades, street performers, jugglers… The children who haven't had time to deliver their letters still have time to do so.
+The city looks dazzling on the evening of 5th January when it welcomes their majesties, arriving to Port Vell by sea from the East, who parade through the streets accompanied by lavishly decorated floats with musical parades, street performers, jugglers… The children who haven't had time to deliver their letters still have time to do so.
 On the days leading up to 5th, you'll find the Kings' pages at different places around the city who will take the letters and hand them to the Kings.

 On 5th January the shops and shopping centres stay open until late so the Kings can buy all the presents they'll need.
 Along the Gran Via de les Corts Catalanes, between Carrer Muntaner and Carrer Calàbria, there is a night-time market, the Fira de Reis, where their majesties can find last-minute presents.
-The Epiphany Fair, the Fira de Reis, is the place where the Three Kings find their last-minute gifts, after visiting the Barcelona Original Shop, the place where you'll find the perfect gift inspired by the city.
+The Epiphany Fair, the Fira de Reis, is the place where the Three Kings find their last-minute gifts.
 January 6th is a holiday so young and old alike can enjoy a magical day and another sweet tradition: the tortell de Reis, a ring-shaped cake filled with marzipan topped with candied fruit.
 There are two surprises inside, a tiny figurine of a king and a broad bean.
 The person who finds the figurine gets to wear the crown.
 But the person who finds the bean… pays for the cake!
 Although, if you are one of the latter, believe us, it will have been well worth it.

 Surprising, don't you think?
 Now you can spend Christmas like a local.
 Merry Christmas or, as we say in Catalonia, Bones Festes!